saddambilalov/payment.gateway/README.md

 The card details were encrypted before being written to the database.
 It was serialized using BinaryFormatter. **MongoDb** also supports [client-side encryption](https://docs.mongodb.com/manual/core/security-client-side-encryption/) but it is not a good practice to be dependent on the data store that created a tightly coupled system.

+In production, the encryption key can be protected with **[Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/)** and passed as an environment variable.

 **[The Bank Simulator](https://github.com/saddambilalov/payment.gateway/tree/master/simulator)**

 It was implemented with Express.js to make the possible integration easy later.